slandath/tazama-landscape-v1/README.md

 More about leveraged external data sources is at https://github.com/cncf/landscapeapp\#external-data.

-## Non-Updated Items
+## Stale Entries

-We generally remove open source projects that have not had a commit in over 3 months.
+We generally remove Participating Companies that have not had a commit in over 3 months.
 Note that for projects not hosted on GitHub, we need them to mirror to GitHub to fetch updates, and we try to work with projects when their mirrors are broken.
 Here is view of [projects sorted by last update].

 Items that have been removed can apply to be re-added using the regular New Entries criteria above.